nataliechipongo7-blip/WEDEPart-1/Documents/README.md

 ### 📌 Part 3: SEO, Security, Interactive Elements & Netlify Deployment

+* *Added:* Added a Zip file docment of my Content Research and Sourcing (which was previosly missing)
  * *Added:* Created a robots.txt file to properly direct search engine crawlers.
  * *Added:* Created a sitemap.xml file to outline the complete website page architecture for search engines.
  * *Added:* Configured unique meta keywords, descriptions, and title tags across all HTML pages to improve search engine optimization (SEO).